PetteriAimonen/focus-stack/README.md

 Most importantly, [findTransformECC](https://docs.opencv.org/3.0-beta/modules/video/doc/motion_analysis_and_object_tracking.html#findtransformecc) is used to align the source images.

+For more information, see the [detailed explanation of algorithms](docs/Algorithms.md).

 Building on Ubuntu
 ------------------
 The only dependency is OpenCV, 3.0 or newer, plus the basic build tools: